 Last year I took an Uber ride home after a night out with my wife, and the car that pulled up was a super boujee, new BMW.
 I was legit shocked to see that the Uber driver was driving a nicer car than I did.

 Naturally, I asked her what someone driving a brand new BMW was doing driving for Uber.
 My wife was cringing at this point.
 Our drive said she has a decent paying day job, but she likes the extra cash and genuinely enjoys meeting the people she picks up.

 Not all Uber driver reviews are from people who love the job, but many of the drivers I’ve talked to in-person actually like what they do.

-Even if you aren’t passionate about working for Uber, I think you can be passionate about what driving for Uber allows you to do.
+Even if you aren’t passionate about driving with Uber, I think you can be passionate about what driving with Uber allows you to do.
 Maybe that’s paying off debt, saving up for a down payment on your first house, starting to invest, etc. What you can do with extra money is a powerful motivator.